-Anonymous.
+a) Anonymous.

-An abuse of the right to make such a communication.
+b) An abuse of the right to make such a communication.

-Manifestly unreasonable.
+c) Manifestly unreasonable.

-Incompatible with the decision on review of compliance (decision I/7) or with the Convention.
+d) Incompatible with the decision on review of compliance (decision I/7) or with the Convention.

-Concerning a State which is not a Party to the Convention.Concerning a Party which has opted out.
+e) Concerning a State which is not a Party to the Convention, or where the significant events with which the communication is concerned occurred before the Convention had entered into force for the Party.

+f) Concerning a Party which has opted out.

 There are no formal criteria for the assessment of the conditions under b) – d) above.
 The Committee evaluates their fulfilment on a case-by-case basis.

+Exhaustion of domestic remedies

+The communication should clearly specify which, if any, steps have been taken to use domestic remedies.
+A failure to provide this information may result in the communication being found inadmissible.

+If no domestic procedures have been used or if there are other domestic remedies still available, the communication must explain why they have not been used, for example because no remedies were available or because they were prohibitively expensive or unreasonably prolonged.
+If it is claimed that the domestic remedies are either too expensive or prolonged, the communication should provide sufficient evidence to show the typical cost or timeframe for such cases.
+If remedies were sought in connection with the matter which is the subject of the communication, or in a closely related case, by a person other than the communicant, this should also be stated in the communication.

 Form of the communication

-A communication should be in writing.
-There is no particular form, but it is strongly recommended that the communicant follow the example provided in annex I to this guidance document, indicating the checklist of items of information to be included.
+A communication must be in writing and should follow the format provided in annex II to this guidance document, also available on the Committee’s website.

 Communications should be as concise as possible.
 The communicant should avoid including information that is not necessary to establish the existence and nature of the alleged non-compliance.
 If the communication is inevitably lengthy due to the complexity of the matter and the volume of the related information, it is recommended that the communicant include a three-page (maximum) summary with the main facts of the case.

-If the secretariat receives information from a member of the public which purports to be a communication to the Committee, but which does not refer to and clearly does not concern compliance with the Convention, the secretariat, in consultation with the Chair, will inform the member of the public that the information cannot be treated as a communication and explain the requirements for communications to the Committee.
-The secretariat will inform the Committee of any such cases, at the latest by the forthcoming scheduled meeting of the Committee, and make available to it copies of any such correspondence received (ECE/ MP.PP/C.1/2006/8, para.
-27).
+If the secretariat receives information from a member of the public which purports to be a communication to the Committee, but which is not in the format of a communication or which does not refer to and clearly does not concern compliance with the Convention, the secretariat, in consultation with the Chair and Vice Chair, will inform the member of the public that the information cannot be treated as a communication and explain the requirements for communications to the Committee.

 Presentation of the facts of alleged non-compliance

 The communication should set out, in chronological order, the facts on which the communication is based.
-It should indicate whether it refers to a general situation of non-compliance in the Party concerned (e.g. a problem related to the legislation in place to transpose the Con- vention into the national legal system, or lack of any such national legislation); or to a spe- cific situation of alleged non-compliance (e.g. a denial of access to environmental informa- tion in a particular case

-, which is considered to contravene the Convention); or both.
+Provisions of the Convention relating to the alleged non-compliance

+The communication should list the specific provisions (articles, paragraphs and sub-paragraphs) of the Convention, which the communicant alleges that the Party concerned has failed to comply with.

 The nature of alleged non-compliance

+For each of the provisions with which the communicant alleges the Party concerned has not complied, the communication should clearly explain how the Party concerned has breached that provision based on the facts of the case.
+The communication should contain all in formation which is considered essential to establish the alleged non-compliance.

+All key supporting documentation that will help to substantiate the communicant’s allegations should be attached to the communication.

 A communication may concern:

-A general failure by a Party to take the necessary legislative, regulatory or other (e.g. institutional, budgetary) measures necessary to implement the Convention as required under its article 3, paragraph 1;
+a) A general failure by a Party to take the necessary legislative, regulatory or other (e.g. institutional, budgetary) measures necessary to implement the Convention as required under its article 3, paragraph 1;